cpstell/kickstarter-analysis-/README.md

 ![Picture of chart](Category_Statistics.png)

-I added a chart showing the outcome of each category.
+Here's a chart showing the outcome of each category.
 This includes all countries.

 Theater was the most successful.